FredsFactory/FreeCAD_AirPlaneDesign/README.md

 ![DAT folder](resources/RIBSGUI1.png)

-Select in the tree the dat file you want to use and define the choord of the rib and clic OK.
+Select in the tree the dat file you want to use and define the chord of the rib and clic OK.
 That's all.
-You can change directly in the GUI of the object the Dat File, the Choord (in mm).
+You can change directly in the GUI of the object the Dat File, the chord (in mm).

 1.3 Use the NACA Generator
 You can generate Naca profil 4 or 5 digits.
 In the menu AiplaneDesign select create a RIB, the dialog below appears, clic on the tab "NACA Generator".
-Simply fil the NACA Number, the number of points you want to generate and the choord in mm.
+Simply fil the NACA Number, the number of points you want to generate and the chord in mm.
 A preview is automatically generate.

 ![RibGUI](resources/RibGUI.png)